For a scenic picnic hike near Asheville, NC head to Craggy Gardens. The Craggy Gardens Trail is a 2-mile out and back known for its rhododendrons.

-The Craggy Gardens hike is moderately easy, and you can pick and choose how much of it you wish to walk.
-Afterward, explore or hike nearby Craggy Pinnacle, Mount Mitchell, or lesser-known Craven Gap.
+The Craggy Gardens hike is moderately easy, and pick and choose how much of it you wish to walk.
+Afterward, explore or hike nearby Craggy Pinnacle, Mount Mitchell, or the lesser-known Craven Gap.

 Uncover more Great Hiking Trails Near Asheville.

 This post may contain affiliate links that earn us a commission at no extra cost to you.

 Distance From Asheville, North Carolina: 35 minutes; 16 miles

 Length: About 2 miles if you go from the Visitor Center to the Picnic Area & back again (or vice versa)